CreativeTechCamp/CreativeTechCamp.github.io/camps/_posts/2016-01-07-WeeklyLearnToMod.md

 	</tr>
 </table>

-##What is this Exclusive Preview about?
+##What is this Weekend Classes Preview about?
 Due to popular demand, we have come up with regular weekend classes for Minecraft lovers starting in April.
 In these classes, students get to enhance their Minecraft-hacking skills by modding their own games in Minecraft while learning fundamentals in Computer Science.
 We will code special blocks, #Ore-some abilities and more!

-To appreciate the CreativeTech Camp alumni, we invite you to an exclusive preview of the weekend class.
+To appreciate our CreativeTech Camp alumni, we would like to invite you to for this exclusive preview of the weekend class.

 ##Featured Tool
 * Minecraft